-To use MTC, you'll need to connect MTC Out to a MIDI In connector of a device that can recognize and use MTC.
+To use MTC, connect MTC Out to a MIDI In connector of a device that can recognize and use MTC.
 Typically, this would be a console, sequencer, synthesizer or sampler keyboard, a drum machine or other device.

 MTC Output and Idle Muting